2023 Best Design & Applied Arts Associate Degree Schools in the Middle Atlantic Region

 Top 10 Best Design & Applied Arts Associate Degree Schools

 Our 2023 rankings named The New School the best school in the Middle Atlantic Region for design and applied arts students working on their associate degree.
-New School University is a large private not-for-profit school located in the city of New York.
+New School University is a fairly large private not-for-profit school located in the city of New York.

 Design majors at New School University take out an average of $23,193 in student loans while working on their Associate Degree.

-Out of the 27 schools in the Middle Atlantic Region that were part of this year’s ranking, Rochester Institute of Technology landed the # 3 spot on the list.
-RIT is a large private not-for-profit school located in the suburb of Rochester.
+Out of the 27 schools in the Middle Atlantic Region that were part of this year’s ranking, Berkeley College - Woodland Park landed the # 4 spot on the list.
+Berkeley College - Woodland Park is a small private for-profit school located in the suburb of Woodland Park.

 Design majors at Berkeley College - Woodland Park take out an average of $23,726 in student loans while working on their Associate Degree.